-To address these challenges, GHTC urges Congress to create a SIGHT Fund within the USAID Global Health Bureau with an initial appropriation of \$250 million in FY24 created through top-line growth.
+To address these challenges, GHTC urges Congress to create a SIGHT Fund within the USAID Global Health Bureau with an initial appropriation of \$250 million in FY25 created through topline growth.

-In short: The SIGHT Fund would be a new appropriations line under Global Health Programs.
+In short: The SIGHT Fund would be a new appropriations line under USAID's global health programs.
 It would provide supplemental, crosscutting funding at USAID to conduct research, development, and deployment of new global health products.
 The SIGHT Fund would prioritize support for innovators near affected communities and the engagement of those communities in the research process.